-Anyway, this year Caleb will be in the seventh grade and Hollis in second.
+This year, Caleb will be in the seventh grade and Hollis in second.
 Caleb starts junior high.
-When I was his age in Dekalb County, GA, seventh grade was the last rung in elementary school.
+When I was his age, in Dekalb County, GA, seventh grade was the last rung in elementary school.
 Eighth graders were sub-freshmen in high school.
-My family moved to a new district during the summer between grades seven and eight, to a place where I knew no one.
-A big change was coming for me regardless, but seventh grade was not simply the end of an era.
-It may have been the pinnacle of my formal education!
-Too much of what followed was an uninspiring slog.
+My family moved to a new district during the dividing summer, to a place where I knew no one.
+A big change was coming for me regardless, but seventh grade wasn’t just the end of an era.
+It may have been the best of my formal education!
+Too much of what followed was a slog.

-Pleasantdale Elementary sits in the subdivision where I lived.
-I walked or rode my bike to school.
-The principal was Mr. Chivers, pronounced like the shakes.
-He was a steady presence and didn’t take any guff.
-My vivid memory of him is from fourth grade or so.
+Pleasantdale Elementary sits in the subdivision where I lived, and I walked or rode my bike to school.
+Our principal was Mr. Chivers, pronounced like the shakes.
+He was a steady presence and didn’t take guff.
+My vivid memory of him is from fourth grade.
 I was alone in the hallway while class was in session, maybe running an errand for the teacher.
-I heard the sounds of shoes scrabbling on the polished floor, and then hard but measured breathing.
+I heard shoes scrabbling on the polished floor, and then hard but measured breathing.
 Around the corner came Mr. Chivers, dragging an older boy by the wrist.
-The boy was Dusky Green, a known asshole and a troublemaker.
+Dusky Green was a known asshole and a troublemaker.
 Mr. Chivers’ face, always red from rosacea, was impassive.
-Dusky twisted and lunged for purchase on the painted block wall with his free hand, snagging the edge of a solid double door opened toward them.
-The door swung home after the boy with a thunderclap.
+Dusky twisted and lunged for purchase on the painted block with his free hand, snagging the edge of a double door opened toward them.
+The door swung home with a thunderclap.
 Mr. Chivers didn’t flinch, just kept on dragging Dusky toward an epic reckoning.
 Dusky writhed and screamed, “I hate you!
 I hate your guts!”
-As they approached, I flattened myself against the wall.
-Neither one of them looked at me as they struggled toward the school’s office.
-I felt weirdly privileged to be the lone witness to such drama, and I’m not sure if I told anyone about it at the time.
+As they approached, I flattened against the wall.
+Neither one of them saw me as they struggled toward the school’s office.
+I felt weirdly privileged to witness such drama, and I’m not sure if I told anyone about it at the time.

 I should sketch a self portrait from this period.
 I was tall and wiry with blow-dried, parted hair.
 I wore sneakers with air in their soles, displayed in oblong portals.
 There were jean jackets and surf shirts.
 I wore glasses.
 Big, bug-eyed, aviator style frames.
 I can’t adequately explain how unfortunate they looked, but I suppose it was the style then.
 The glasses distorted some social anxieties.
 I was hardly a dork, but I was docile and sensitive.
 Green.
 Straight A’s came easily, while giving opinions and flirting with girls did not.
 As people labeled me in the offhand ways that we all do with others–often based on their appearances or how they carry themselves–I internalized what I took to be their judgments about me.
 I grew timid behind those big lenses.
 Embarrassed to be the smart and shy guy, but afraid to break out and be more than that.

-So back to the books.
-I read my ass off, almost anything with print.
+I really read my ass off, almost anything with print.
 I was many leagues beyond grade level.
-But reading passages aloud in class, I adopted the hesitant and flat diction of my peers.
+But, with passages aloud in class, I adopted the hesitant and flat diction of my peers.
 Happily, math and science rarely saw the spotlight pin any one kid.
 I was free to know my shit.
 Seventh grade geometry focused on word problems and precise arithmetic.
-Ms. Cleveland was relatively young and spunky and attractive.
-Many years later when I scribbled on the raw drywall of a new house, sweating the calculations for a stair railing, I pictured her face.
+Ms. Cleveland was relatively young, and spunky and attractive.
+Many years later, when I scribbled on the raw drywall of a new house, sweating the calculations for a stair railing, I pictured her face.
 I recalled her classroom as I dusted off the Pythagorean theorem to square a foundation.
 That was probably my last year of real world, practical math instruction.
 I had no love and certainly no future use for the process-driven algebra that followed, no patience for its dry puzzles.

-What really fired me up that year was science, when Mrs. Walker taught us about living things and the workings of the earth.
-Massive forces over mighty spans of time!
+What really got me that year was science, when Mrs. Walker taught us about living things and the workings of the earth.
+Massive forces over mighty spans of time.
 I still remember the introduction to cellular biology, and the concepts of the mitochondria and cytoplasm were familiar when I encountered them twenty-eight years later, researching ALS.
-The intricacies of it all blew me away.
-That year, our big science project was to build a habitat for an animal and then record our observations.
+The intricacies blew me away.
+That year, our big project was to build a habitat for an animal and then record our observations.
 I stocked a glass terrarium with ferns, rocks, and a pond.
-Then I carefully introduced a type of lizard called an anole.
+Then, I carefully introduced a type of lizard called an anole.
 It could change its coloring depending on surroundings and mood.
 I caught crickets in the grass and my lizard stalked them, pouncing for the kill.
 I was so proud of it!
 Mrs. Walker had a way of drawing her students out.
 Even me.
 She was a wise and organized teacher, able to compel the attention of hormone-addled kids.

 And addled we were.
 Girls were ripening by the day, and though us boys were a bit late to the party, things were certainly stirring.
 George Michael and Prince were all over the radio.
 I began to feel an inner itch.
 I noticed girls’ hair and glistening lips and caught sight of the tops and sides of their breasts.
 That itch began to burn pleasantly, then built into a molten core of desire that’s lit me ever since.
 It’s more than just physical now; not simply sexual.
-It deepened into spirit.
-I hunger for landscapes; for starry skies and saltwater; for eroded rock and the winds of autumn.
+It deepened into yearning; into spirit.
+I hunger for landscapes; for starry skies and saltwater; for round rock and the winds of autumn.
 When I look into my wife’s eyes, her face contains these things and more.
-I relax into arousal.
-But back then the frisson of eye contact–of briefly melding with another person–was too intense.
+But back then, the frisson of eye contact–of briefly melding with another person–was too intense.
 I wasn’t ready to look.

-That era was certainly awkward and even painful at times, but in my memory it has a warm glow.
-It underpins much of who I am, like it or not.
+That era was certainly awkward and even painful at times, but in my memory it glows.
+It lights much of who I am, like it or not.
 It got me started into adulthood, gave me material to work into something fuller and stronger.
 Of course, I can’t wrap this up without mentioning my best friends from grade seven: Mike Harbuck and Brian Guffin.
-To do them justice, I really need to write to you separately about our adventures outside of school, especially in summers.
-Until next time, thanks for playing!
+To do them justice, I really need to write separately about our adventures outside of school, especially in summers.
+Until then, thanks for playing!